shubhamchandak94/HARC/README.md

 -t num_threads - default 8

--q = Write quality values to .quality file.
-Quality values are appropriately reordered if -p is not specified.
+-q = Write quality values and read IDs to .quality and .id files, respectively.
+Quality values and read IDs are appropriately reordered if -p is not specified.

 ##### Decompression - decompresses reads.
 Output written to .dna.d file